The House of No Man: Development

-In April 2022, Trấn Thành confirmed the launch of a new family-themed film project titled "Mai," set to premiere in Vietnam during the 2023 Lunar New Year and featuring renowned actors.
+In April 2022, Trấn Thành confirmed the launch of a new family-themed film project titled Mai, set to premiere in Vietnam during the 2023 Lunar New Year and featuring renowned actors.
 However, the producers have not yet disclosed information about the lead female role of Mai.
-Meanwhile, Trấn Thành also announced that he would play the lead role in "Dad, I'm Sorry," one of his previous films.
+Meanwhile, Trấn Thành also announced that he would play the lead role in Dad, I'm Sorry, one of his previous films.
 The concept of the film is said to have originated from Trấn Thành and his wife, Hari Won.

 The film was also confirmed to have an investment budget of 30 to 35 billion VND, with 80% of the funding coming from Trấn Thành himself.
-The script for the movie "Mai" was assigned to Nguyễn Thanh Bình, known by the pen name Bình Bồng Bột.
-On November 1, 2022, the production team announced the release of the film "The House of No Man" to replace "Mai."
+The script for the film Mai was assigned to Nguyễn Thanh Bình, known by the pen name Bình Bồng Bột.
+On November 1, 2022, the production team announced the release of the film The House of No Man to replace Mai.
 The film Mai, starring Tuấn Trần, was postponed due to difficulties in finding a lead actress.
-By the end of 2023, Trấn Thành announced that Phương Anh Đào had been selected as the lead actress for the film, and "Mai" will be released during the 2024 Lunar New Year.
+By the end of 2023, Trấn Thành announced that Phương Anh Đào had been selected as the lead actress for the film, and Mai would be released during the 2024 Lunar New Year.

-For these reasons, "The House of No Man" was created to serve the audience during the 2023 Lunar New Year.
+For these reasons, The House of No Man was created to serve the audience during the 2023 Lunar New Year.
 Like Dad, I'm Sorry, The House of No Man continues to explore the theme of family.
 Previously, in August 2022, Trấn Thành shared images from the film's production, including the phrase, "Sometimes I am the director, sometimes I am Phú Nhuận."
-At that time, "The House of No Man" project had not yet been announced.
+At that time, The House of No Man project had not yet been announced.

 At a press conference, Trấn Thành confirmed that the character of Ngọc Nữ was inspired by the famous crab soup seller Loan in Ho Chi Minh City.
 Meanwhile, the characters Phú Nhuận and Ngọc Như were formed from stories surrounding a friend of the director.
 Finally, the story between Ngọc Nữ and Ngọc Nhi was inspired by the real-life story of a person in the Vietnamese showbiz industry.
 His previous film was confirmed to be inspired by his own family.
 For this film, Trấn Thành initially provided financial support to producer Đỗ Hoàng Vũ, who is also Trấn Thành and Hari Won's manager, but later accepted the role of director for the project.
 After Bố già, The House of No Man is the second film directed by Trấn Thành and the first time he directed alone.
 Trấn Thành stated that the film not only aims to entertain but also delves into family crises, highlighting the values of familial love and child-rearing.